Haryana CM Khattar takes up contaminated water issue with Rajasthan counterpart | Politics

 - India

-Haryana Chief Minister Manohar Lal Khattar on Saturday said he has taken up with his counterpart in Rajasthan Ashok Gehlot the issue of contaminated water coming towards Dharuhera from the neighbouring state's Bhiwadi area.
+Haryana Chief Minister Manohar Lal Khattar said he has taken up with his counterpart in Rajasthan, Ashok Gehlot, the issue of contaminated water coming towards Dharuhera from the neighbouring state's Bhiwadi area.

-Khattar said the issue will be resolved soon.
+The issue will be resolved soon, he said on Saturday.
 For a permanent solution to the problem, a meeting will be organised with top officers of the departments concerned on Sunday and officials from Rajasthan will also be called to attend it, he said in a statement.

 ''I have personally spoken to the chief minister of Rajasthan about this and he has assured us of taking appropriate steps.
 But we have asked them to give the assurance in writing so that there is no laxity at any level,'' Khattar said.